 Fictitious nodes and conflicts.
 Since the only way to unambiguously differentiate the nodes is by their location, the objective of every node is to determine the coordinates of its neighbors.
 Faulty nodes may try to disrupt this process by making the correct node assume that it has a non-existent neighbor.
 Such a non-existent neighbor is fictitious.
 A node that indeed exists in the layout is real.
 Note that a real node can still be either correct or faulty.
 Faulty nodes may try to tune their TSS and otherwise transmit messages such that it appears to the correct nodes that the message comes from a fictitious node.
 Moreover, the faulty nodes may try to make their transmissions appear to have come from correct nodes.

 As a node receives messages, due to the actions of a faulty node, the collected information may be contradictory.
-A conflict consists of a message of any type purportedly coming from node k, yet the received signal strength at node u does not match |uk| provided that the signal were broadcast from k with the TSS of T_r .
+A conflict consists of a message of any type purportedly coming from node k, yet the received signal strength at node u does not match |uk| provided that the signal were broadcast from k with the TSS of $T_r$ .
 A conflict is explicit if u receives this conflicting message.
-Note that the RSS may be so low that u is unable to receive the message altogether, even though the RSS at u should be greater than R{min} in case the message indeed come from k and is broadcast at T_r .
+Note that the RSS may be so low that u is unable to receive the message altogether, even though the RSS at u should be greater than $R{min}$ in case the message indeed come from k and be broadcast at $T_r$ .
 In this case the conflict is implicit.
 To discover the implicit conflict u has to consult other nodes that received the conflicting message.
 If u detects a conflict it sends a conflict message.

 A universe is a subset of neighbors that do not conflict.
 That is, a universe at node u contains nodes v and w whose announcements u received such that u did not receive a conflict from v about w or from w about v.
 Note that due to conflicts the information collected by a single node may result in several different universes.
 A universe is real if all nodes in it are real.
 A universe is complete for a node u if it contains all of u's correct neighbors.
-Note that even though a faulty node is real, it can evade being added to universes by not sending any messages.
+Note that even though a faulty node is real, it can evade being added to universe by not sending any messages.
 Hence, a complete universe is not required to contain all the real nodes, just correct ones.
-To put another way, two complete universes may differ only in faulty nodes.

 Program locality.
 To preserve the locality of a solution to the neighborhood discovery problem, we introduce the following requirement.
-Each node ignores information from the nodes outside the range r_t and about the nodes outside the neighborhood distance d_n .
-Observe that this prevents a node from obtaining information about faulty neighborhood nodes from the nodes outside the neighborhood via multiple-hop transmissions.
+Each node ignores information from the nodes outside the range $r_t$ and about the nodes outside the neighborhood distance $d_n$ .